menna-gouda/Finite-Element-Simulation-for-a-Nonlinear-PDE-Model/README.md

 This project serves as a comparative study between the PDE and Integro-difference equation models in chemotaxis.
 It offers insights into the behavior and performance of each model under different conditions.

 # Potential Applications
-1. Biological systems modeling
+1. Structural engineering
-2. Environmental studies
+2. Heat transfer analysis
-3. Chemical engineering simulations
+3. Fluid dynamics
-4. Computational biology research
+4. Electromagnetic field modeling
-5. Mathematical modeling in life sciences
+5. Biological systems modeling

 # Features
 1. Integration of chemotaxis PDE model using FEniCS